RossBencina/Fractorp/docs/tutorial/01-boxed-function-pointers.cpp.md

 void example_1()
 {
-    MD_BEGIN_OUTPUT("Output 1");    // (You can ignore these MD_BEGIN_OUTPUT lines.
+    MD_BEGIN_OUTPUT("Output 1");    // (MD_BEGIN_OUTPUT lines mark each
-                                    // They serve to delimit each example's output so
-                                    // that it can be automatically inserted in to the
+                                    // example's output.
+This lets the emdeer
+                                    // markdown generator automatically insert
+                                    // program output into the markdown
-                                    // markdown rendering of this file.
+                                    // rendering of this file.)
     Box a = {hello};
     a.bp(&a);
 }